enkidevs/curriculum/mongodb/intro/aggregation-iii/aggregation-with-accumulators-iii.md

 ---
 ## Practice

-Fill in the missing code to group all documents in the `pokemon` database by their `type` and push the names of each pokemon from the same `type` into a single array per `type`.
+Fill in the missing code to group all documents in the `pokemon` database by their `type` and push the names of each pokémon from the same `type` into a single array per `type`.
 Name the resulting array `"namesPerGroup"`.

 ```javascript
 db.pokemon.aggregate([